ai-1st/pdf-to-image-aws-lambda/README.md

 The Lambda function provides these endpoints through its Function URL:

 1. **Get Upload URL** (`GET /upload_url`)
-   - Returns a pre-signed URL for uploading PDF to S3
+   - Returns a pre-signed URL for uploading PDF to S3.
+The client should upload the PDF to this URL before starting the conversion process.
    - Response: `{ "uploadUrl": "...", "fileId": "..." }`

 2. **Process PDF** (`GET /process/<file-id>`)